leukipp/cortile/README.md

 - `horizontal-bottom:` split the screen horizontally, master area on the bottom.
 - `fullscreen:` single window in fullscreen mode.

-The number of windows per side and the space they occupy can be changed dynamically.
+The number of windows per side and the occupied space can be changed dynamically.
 Adjustments to window sizes are considered to be proportion changes of the underlying layout.

 Windows placed on the master side are static and the layout will only change as long the space is not fully occupied.